Breinify/brein-api-library-javascript-browser/documentation/plugins/ui-survey.md

 ### Styling the Display Settings

 The default presentation inherits the survey font and uses its existing gray borders, neutral backgrounds, rounded corners, and button styling.
-Answer bubbles wrap onto additional rows and long labels wrap within the popup width.
+Summary rows use subtle separators; long questions and answers wrap within the available width.
 Start over uses the shared `.br-survey-btn` class.

 Apply custom CSS through the web experience's `configuration.style.snippet` reference.
 The stylesheet is applied inside the popup's shadow root after the default styles; ordinary page CSS does not cross that boundary.